Providing Quality Dental Health Care To Westchester County

 The first step to preventing and reversing gum disease is regular dental hygiene sessions (routine dental cleaning appointments).
 Deep cleanings allow the dentist or hygienist to remove tarter that has accumulated deeper on the tooth roots.

-We at The Dental Design Center in White Plains and New York City were one of the first practices to provide deep cleanings with Oraquix, the needle-free anesthetic.
+We at The Dental Design Center in White Plains are one of the first practices to provide deep cleanings with Oraquix, the needle-free anesthetic.
 This process allows patients to be anesthetised without the pain of injections while giving short term anesthesia so you will be perfectly comfortable.

 Another non-surgical procedure we use at The Dental Design Center is the placement of a medicine called Arestin® directly to the infected area of the gums.
 Arestin works over a 14-day period to reduce the bacteria that causes the infectious process in the gums.
 This helps reduce inflamation thereby improving the health of the gums and supportive tooth structure.